+Canada has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 Canada has taken action to adapt its regulatory framework to accommodate for remote work, specifically through Bill C-2 and amendments to its labour code that provide COVID-19 related leave and sick leave to workers.
 However, Canada has not taken action to adapt its regulatory framework to platform work.